gandm/language-babel/README.md

 * ####Transformer Options
   The remaining transformer options may contain comma seperated lists of transformer names.
   Please refer to [Babel Transformers](http://babeljs.io/docs/advanced/transformers/) and [Babel Runtime](http://babeljs.io/docs/usage/runtime/) for further information.

-###About

-The grammar for this package is based upon [Babel-Sublime](https://github.com/babel/babel-sublime).
-The JSX grammar has been reworked to allow for checking of balanced equal tag names plus other small changes.